marguerite/diagnose/README.md

 A user posted on forum saying "I don't know what happened, I just installed some packages then problem occurs."

-Tell him to download and run `instdpkg.rb -d=date -t=time`. it will tell you what "some packages" are.
+Tell him to download and run `instdpkg.rb -d=date -t=time`.
+It will tell you what "some packages" are.

 	================ Packages altered on 2016-12-22 after 23:26:12 ======================
 	|  date   |  time  | oper. | name | version | repo |